Superwow3d/trip-sorter/README.md

 ## How to execute

-As it was said earlier, you can install the package through the compositor.
+As it was said earlier, you can install the package through the composer.
 But if you downloaded the repository, then just run the trip-sorter.php file via composer

 ```